Ivan Lenković

 Ivan Lenković (died 22 June 1569) was a Habsburg Croatian army general and the leader of the Uskoks.
 He carried the title of baron.
 He is noted for the construction of Nehaj Fortress and as a captain of the Senj area.
 He also contributed in organizing the Military Frontier.

 During the Ottoman wars in Europe, Klis Fortress was on 7 April 1569, liberated by Split noblemen Ivan Alberti and Nikola Cindro.
 Bey Mustafa responded by bringing under Klis Fortress more than 10,000 soldiers.
-General Ivan Lenković with 1,000 uskoks came in relief, to some 1500 Klis defenders.
-During the battle, Ivan Lenković withdrew, after he himself was wounded, and the fortress was delivered to the Turks, on 31 May.
-But this temporary relief resound in Europe, and among the local population.
+General Ivan Lenković with 1,000 Uskoks came in relief, to some 1500 Klis defenders.
+During the battle, Lenković withdrew, after he himself was wounded, and the fortress was delivered to the Turks, on 31 May.
+However, this temporary relief resounded in Europe and among the local population.
 He died in Metlika on 22 June 1569 and is buried in Novo Mesto Franciscan Church.